Ball lightning: Home microwave oven experiments

 Many modern experiments involve using a microwave oven to produce small rising glowing balls, often referred to as plasma balls.

 Generally, the experiments are conducted by placing a lit or recently extinguished match or other small object in a microwave oven.
 The burnt portion of the object flares up into a large ball of fire, while "plasma balls" float near the oven chamber ceiling.
 Some experiments describe covering the match with an inverted glass jar, which contains both the flame and the balls so that they do not damage the chamber walls.
 (A glass jar, however, eventually explodes rather than simply causing charred paint or melting metal, as happens to the inside of a microwave.)
 Experiments by Eli Jerby and Vladimir Dikhtyar in Israel revealed that microwave plasma balls are made up of nanoparticles with an average radius of 25 nm.
 The team demonstrated the phenomenon with copper, salts, water and carbon.

 Silicon experiments

 Experiments in 2007 involved shocking silicon wafers with electricity, which vaporizes the silicon and induces oxidation in the vapors.
 The visual effect can be described as small glowing, sparkling orbs that roll around a surface.
 Two Brazilian scientists, Antonio Pavão and Gerson Paiva of the Federal University of Pernambuco have reportedly consistently made small long-lasting balls using this method.
 These experiments stemmed from the theory that ball lightning is actually oxidized silicon vapors (see vaporized silicon hypothesis, below).

+Short interval lab created ball lightning analogues

+Stable plasma toroid model

+Although lasting only about 200 milliseconds in a partial atmosphere, the spinning plasma toroid has the appearance of ball lightning, based on observations, computer simulations, and mathematical equations.
+Spinning plasma toroids can be created by means of high power electric arcs, which may explain ball lightning observations after lightning bolts.

+Atmospheric plasmoids above a water surface

+Atmospheric plasmoids lasting up to only 350 microseconds in the visible spectral range (UV-NIR) were created by means of high-voltage discharge above a water surface.